-Senate Bill 31 aims to establish state agency status for certain physician assistants and advanced practice nurse prescribers who provide uncompensated services for local health departments or school districts.
-The bill specifies that these healthcare providers, when acting within the scope of their services, will be considered state agents of the Department of Health Services (DHS).
-This designation provides them with legal protections, including coverage for damages and costs in any legal actions arising from their professional conduct.
-The bill also allows these professionals to supervise immunization programs and issue orders for immunizations, provided they follow written protocols from DHS.
+Senate Bill 31 aims to establish state agency status for certain physician assistants and advanced practice nurse prescribers who provide services without compensation for local health departments or school districts.
+The bill specifies that these healthcare providers, when acting in accordance with written protocols from the Department of Health Services (DHS), will be considered state agents for legal purposes.
+This designation provides them with legal protections, such as having any judgments against them in actions related to their services covered by DHS.
+The bill also allows these professionals to supervise immunization programs and issue orders for immunizations, further extending their role in public health initiatives.

 Statutes affected: Bill Text: 165.25(6)(c), 165.25, 251.07(title), 251.07, 252.04(9), 252.04, 895.46(5)(b), 895.46